ryszhio/clitodo/README.md

 # CLI based TODO list
+I created this project while learning golang.
 This cli tool is to track your TODO list, which provides following features for now:
 - add
 - remove
 - complete